Asteroid belt: History of observation

 The expression "asteroid belt" came into use in the early 1850s, although pinpointing who coined the term is difficult.
 The first English use seems to be in the 1850 translation (by Elise Otté) of Alexander von Humboldt's Cosmos: "[...] and the regular appearance, about the 13th of November and the 11th of August, of shooting stars, which probably form part of a belt of asteroids intersecting the Earth's orbit and moving with planetary velocity".
 Another early appearance occurred in Robert James Mann's A Guide to the Knowledge of the Heavens: "The orbits of the asteroids are placed in a wide belt of space, extending between the extremes of [...]".
 The American astronomer Benjamin Peirce seems to have adopted that terminology and to have been one of its promoters.

-Over 100 asteroids had been located by mid-1868, and in 1891, the introduction of astrophotography by Max Wolf accelerated the rate of discovery still further.
+Over 100 asteroids had been located by mid-1868, and in 1891, the introduction of astrophotography by Max Wolf accelerated the rate of discovery.
 A total of 1,000 asteroids had been found by 1921, 10,000 by 1981, and 100,000 by 2000.
 Modern asteroid survey systems now use automated means to locate new minor planets in ever-increasing numbers.

 On 22 January 2014, European Space Agency (ESA) scientists reported the detection, for the first definitive time, of water vapor on Ceres, the largest object in the asteroid belt.
 The detection was made by using the far-infrared abilities of the Herschel Space Observatory.
 The finding was unexpected because comets, not asteroids, are typically considered to "sprout jets and plumes".
 According to one of the scientists, "The lines are becoming more and more blurred between comets and asteroids".